wherrera10/Simpsons.jl/README.md

     using Simpsons

-    has_simpsons_paradox(df, cause, effect, factor; continuous_threshold = 5, verbose = true)
+    has_simpsons_paradox(df, cause, effect, factor; continuous_threshold = 5, cmax = 5, verbose = true)

-Returns true if the DataFrame `df`'s `cause` and `effect` column data, as aggregated by `factor`, exhibits Simpson's paradox.
-A continuous data `factor` (one with `continuous_threshold` or more discrete levels) will be grouped into a binary factor so as to avoid too many clusters.
+Returns true if the data aggregated by `factor` exhibits Simpson's paradox.
-Prints the regression slope directions for overall data and groups if `verbose` is true.
+Note that the `cause` and `effect` columns will be converted to Int columns if they are not already numeric in type.
+A continuous data `factor` column (one with `continuous_threshold` or more discrete levels) will be grouped into a at most cmax clusters so as to avoid too many clusters.
+Prints the regression slope directions for overall data and groups if verbose is true.
 <br><br><br>

     simpsons_analysis(df, cause_column, effect_column; verbose = true, show_plots = true)